revaturelabs/interviewquestions/Java/OOP/WrapperClasses.md

 <details> <summary><b>Explanation</b></summary>

-> Java is not perfectly object oriented beacuse Primitive datatypes are included in java for fast execution.
-Wraper classes are used to convert primitives to objects.
+> Java is not perfectly object-oriented because Primitive datatypes are included in java for fast execution.
+Wrapper classes are used to convert primitives to objects.

 </details>
 </details>

-2. What is boxing ?
+2. What is boxing?